cielo24/Docs/api/source/job_control/create_job.rst

 ==========

 Create a new job.
-A job is a container into you can upload media and request that transcription be performed.
+A job is a container into which you can upload media and request that transcription be performed.
 Creating a job is prerequisite for virtually all other methods.

 **HTTP Method**